stelijahsoftware/marelias-notepad/README.md

 # Editing:
 - Create custom syntax highlighting (make it like kate) see ./Notepad2-markor/app/src/main/java/net/gsantner/opoc/format/GsSimpleMarkdownParser.java
-- remove auto insertion of tabs when enter is pressed on a line with multiple spaces
-- prevent auto insertion of '-' when enter is pressed on a line beginning with -

 # Appearance:
 - darker scrollbars (make ones in files list always visible, this was previously attempted in 2bfc4d86d3a06eb0390e6b9e6daa20e723cbc079)